wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 1. See 3 preview exam questions (with answer explained) after signing up at <a target="_blank" href="https://killer.sh/">https://killer.sh</a> (Killer Shell's) CKA/CKAD Simulator</a> provides close replica of the CKAD exam browser terminal with 20 CKAD and 25 CKA questions, at 29.99€ for two sessions (before 10% discount).
 Each session includes 36 hours of access to a cluster environment.
 They recommend you start the first session when you’re at the beginning of your CKA or CKAD journey.

+   ### Build speed

+1. Practice <a target="_blank" href="https://www.howtogeek.com/howto/ubuntu/keyboard-shortcuts-for-bash-command-shell-for-ubuntu-debian-suse-redhat-linux-etc">Keyboard shortcuts for Bash</a>

+1. Get proficient with vim well using vimtutor, so that commands are intuitive (where you don't have to pause for remembering how to do things in vim).

    ### Bookmarks to docs

+1. Rather than typing from scratch, copy and paste from pages in Kubernetes.io.

    <a href="#[1]">PROTIP: Create bookmarks in Chrome</a> for <a target="_blank" href="   https://github.com/walidshaari/Kubernetes-Certified-Administrator/blob/main/README-ckad.md">links</a> to ONLY <a target="_blank" href="https://kubernetes.io/docs/home/">kubernetes.io pages</a>